fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 <details><summary>Fig. 9.2.2.7 Sign Up/ Log In Page</summary>
 <img src="documents/site-signuporlogin.png"
-alt="Screenshot of the websites sign up or log in links page"></details>
+alt="Screenshot of the website's sign up or log in links page"></details>

 This feature has certain requirements tested as follows: